shiyishen3447/shiyishen3447/content/home/posts-older.md

   [content.archive]
     enable = true
-    text = "👉 Click to see more"
+    text = "Click to see more"
     link = "post/"

 [design]